 The file upload functionality allows you to upload the attendance of employees through a CSV (comma-separated values/ character Separated Values) file, which can be opened in MS Excel.
 A CSV file stores tabular data in plain text format.
 The data is separated with a field separator.

-Because you will be opening the CSV file in MS Excel or any other spreadsheet application, there would be no errors in uploading data even if spaces are inserted before or after the field separator.
+As you will be opening the CSV file in MS Excel or any other spreadsheet application, there would be no errors in uploading data even if spaces are inserted before or after the field separator.
 To know more about opening CSV files, click here.

 4. Select the date and time format to be used from Date Column Format and Time Column Format fields respectively.

 If you have chosen the File format that does not use separate columns for each field then you need not select any column for the missing field.
-For example, if you choose Employee Identifier, In-time, Out-time, Status (optional) option from File format dropdown then you should not map any column to the Date field, which is missing from the option.
+For example, if you choose Employee Identifier, In-time, Out-time, Status (optional) option from File format dropdown, then you should not map any column to the Date field, which is missing from the option.
 The date field will automatically be merged with time fields.

 Also, by default, the fields appear in their respective column positions.
 However, if for some reason you have changed the column positions then you need to map the fields with their actual column numbers.
 For example, the Employee Identifier is the first field by default and therefore it needs to be mapped with 1st column.